libp2p/js-libp2p-stardust/README.md

 The server also computes this hash and compares it to the client's solution If both match, the server adds the client to the network, otherwise it responds with an error
 <-[ JoinVerify{ error? } ]--------------------------------------------------------------

+The server periodically sends the list of peerIDs that are currently online back to the client By default every 10s or whenever a client joins
+This is also used as a ping by the client
+<-[ Discovery{ ids: [<bytes>, ...] } ]--------------------------------------------------
 ```

 ## Dialing flow